freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 I haven't shown that resources are being freed, but I'll leave that as an excercise for the reader :)

 One last thing to show is that the back pressure function works as designed.
-To simulate back pressure kicking in, we will modify the program so that *brokenFunction* sleeps for 1 second no matter which message it's processing, and reduce the maxPending config to 1.
+To simulate back pressure kicking in, we will modify the program so that *brokenFunction* sleeps for 1 second no matter which message its processing, and reduce the maxPending config to 1.
 To make the output easier to reason about, I'll also remove the **IllegalArgumentException**, and print some more information.
 We need to print the timestamps when a message is published, and when it was received for processing and when it was done processing.